 - Has a great time talking to fellow hikers.

 How do I benefit?

 Volunteering for the Bibbulmun Track Foundation can be a source of great pride and satisfaction.
 The efforts of volunteers help to ensure that the Track remains a world class facility that is enjoyed by many people.
 Becoming a volunteer is a commitment.
 You will receive training and recognition.
-Volunteers are rewarded by both DEC and the Foundation, with the generous support of Mountain Designs.
+Volunteers are rewarded by both DPAW and the Foundation, with the generous support of Mountain Designs.
 Rewards are given for hours accumulated during one financial year.